Avane language

-Abane (Avane), one of several languages called Baniwa, also known as Baniva Yavitero, was an Arawakan language of Venezuela.
+Avane (Abane), one of several languages called Baniwa, also known as Baniva Yavitero, was an Arawakan language of Venezuela.
 It is believed to have become extinct by the late 20th century, and is only attested in a short word-list from the late 18th century.

 History

 It was primarily spoken in the Amazonas region of Venezuela and along the Colombian border, and had dialects called Quirruba and Baniva-Avani.

 The language likely began deteriorating with the arrival of the Jesuits in the late 18th century.